Spider vision: Function

 Most spiders' eyes can detect little more than brightness and motion, so vision plays only a minor role in behaviour.
-However some species, such as jumping spiders, wolf spiders, and deinopids, have more developed eyes which they use in hunting and courtship.
+However some groups, such as jumping spiders, wolf spiders, and deinopids, have more developed eyes which they use in hunting and courtship.
 In species which can perceive colour, it is typically the principal eyes with colour perception.

 Detection of polarised light

-All spiders possess photosensitive microvilli which have the capacity to be sensitive to the polarisation of light, as they preferably absorb light oscillating parallel to their long axis.
+All spiders possess photosensitive microvilli which have the capacity to be sensitive to the polarisation of light, as they preferentially absorb light oscillating parallel to their long axis.
 These microvilli are arranged orthogonally in the eyes of several families, including jumping spiders, wolf spiders, and nursery web spiders.
 This is significant, because this orthogonal arrangement is also present in the 'dorsal rim area' used by some insects to detect the polarisation of light.
 Additionally, many spider families' secondary eyes possess polarising tapeta which may enhance the perception of polarised light.
 Despite this fact only one species, Drassodes cupreus, has been observed to detect polarised light with their secondary eyes.
 Agelenids and lycosids have been shown to detect polarised light with the principal eyes.
 The tarantula species Aphonopelma hentzi has also been shown to make use of polarised light in navigation.

 Evolution

-The evolution of spiders' eyes is a subject which has received little attention, and as such not much is known on the subject.
-The principal and secondary eyes likely evolved separately, with the principal eyes being homogeneous to the ocelli of insects, but the secondary eyes being derived from compound eyes.
+The evolution of spiders' eyes has received little attention, and as such not much is known on the subject.
+The principal and secondary eyes likely evolved separately, with the principal eyes being homologous to the ocelli of insects but the secondary eyes being derived from compound eyes.
 Since the secondary eyes lack the remnants of the borders between the ommatidia typically present in eyes evolved through fusion of the ommatidia, it is more likely that they developed through separation.